ghga-de/ghga-metadata-schema/docs/docs/markdown/index.md

          * [DataAccessCommittee](DataAccessCommittee.md) - A group of members that are delegated to grant access to one or more datasets after ensuring the minimum criteria for data sharing has been met, and request for data use does not raise ethical and/or legal concerns.
      * [InformationContentEntity](InformationContentEntity.md) - A generically dependent continuant that is about some thing.
          * [DataAccessPolicy](DataAccessPolicy.md) - A Data Access Policy specifies under which circumstances, legal or otherwise, a user can have access to one or more Datasets belonging to one or more Studies.
-         * [DataUseCondition](DataUseCondition.md) - Data Use Condition represents the use conditions associated with a policy.
          * [DataUseModifier](DataUseModifier.md) - Data use modifiers indicate additional conditions for use.
          * [DataUsePermission](DataUsePermission.md) - A data item that is used to indicate consent permissions for datasets and/or materials and relates to the purposes for which datasets and/or material might be removed, stored or used.
          * [Dataset](Dataset.md) - A Dataset is a collection of Files that is prepared for distribution and is tied to a Data Access Policy.